1st Durham Volunteer Artillery: Raid on Hartlepool

 The action ended at 08.52 when the batteries fired their last rounds at 9200 yards' range at the withdrawing warships.
 The Germans had fired 1150 shells, killing 112 and wounding over 200 civilians and doing extensive damage to the town and docks.
 The Durham RGA suffered two killed, and in firing a total of 123 rounds had inflicted at least seven direct hits, killing eight German seamen and wounding four.

 The bombardment of civilian targets caused great outrage among the British public at the time.
 The commanding officer and three gun captains of the Durham RGA were later decorated, Lt-Col Robson receiving a Distinguished Service Order, Sgt T. Douthwaite a Distinguished Conduct Medal for extracting a live cartridge from the breech of the Lighthouse Battery gun after a misfire, and Acting Bombardier J.J.
 Hope and Bombardier F.W.
 Mallin each received the Military Medal.
 These were the first two MMs to be gazetted after the institution of the award in April 1916.
 Hope's medal was the first MM minted, and the first to be presented.
 In 1920, all members of the Durham RGA in action that day were made eligible for the British War Medal, normally only awarded to those who saw active service overseas.

+Late in 1914 the heavy battery's guns, horses, and 20 drivers were sent to Woolwich to supply units being prepared for overseas service, and the battery had to continue training without them.
+The guns had been replaced by April 1915 when the first attack was made on the North East coast by a German Zeppelin and they were fired at the raider, which went out to sea.
+(Note: This would have been the raid by Kapitänleutnant Heinrich Mathy with Zeppelin L 9 on the evening of 14 April.)

 Although the unit never went overseas, the Durham RGA did supply trained gunners for RGA batteries and other units on active fronts (by 1916, for example, Sgt Douthwaite was with a siege battery and Bdr Mallin was a sergeant with an infantry battalion).